 An advantage these have over the ‘silent’ type of compressors that run multiple cylinders at a lower RPM is their higher CFM rating (cubic feet per minute or cu ft/min) and higher horsepower.
 This means the motor can fill the tank quicker and is a critical requirement if you’re looking to sand or vapor blast which requires a high CFM output.
 If you’re looking to do these kinds of jobs, a large tank is also needed otherwise your compressor will be running constantly to try and keep up with the demand for more air.

 When purchasing a compressor, make sure to check the CFM output will be enough for the jobs you intend to do.
 A silent compressor with 0.75hp of power can be found around the same price as a 2.5hp traditional one.
-Our preferred solution are the traditional type that have a built-in sound insulating box fitted around them, the only problem is they’re more pricey but a DIY job can be built.
+Our preferred solution are the traditional type that have a built-in sound insulating box fitted around them, the only problem is they’re more pricey but a DIY sound insulation box can easily remedy that.
 Just make sure it’s well ventilated as these things get hot!

 26. Set of Mini Wire Brushes